 Metatarsal stress fracture – gradual onset and persistent pain in the midfoot area.

 Shin splints – gradual onset pain on the inside lower part of the shin made worse with use.
 Learn how to cure this persistent and very common running injury.

 Calf strain – Sudden onset pain at the back of the lower leg.
 More likely caused by sprinting, jumping or a sudden change of direction.

-Ankle sprain - how to treat sprained ankles and prevent them recurring as well as possible complications.
+Ankle sprain – how to treat sprained ankles and prevent them from recurring as well as possible complications.

 Achilles tendonitis – gradual onset pain at the back of the ankle, usually worse first thing in the morning and can be stubborn to treat.

 Achilles tendon rupture – a complete rupture of the Achilles tendon.
 Runners over the age of 40 who have a history of Achilles pain are particularly susceptible.

 Peroneal tendonitis – gradual onset pain on the outside of the ankle.

 MCL sprain (medial ligament sprain) – a tear to the medial ligament on the inside of the knee, more likely to be a sudden acute injury.